makerdao/community/governance/votes/Executive vote - August 7, 2020.md

 date: 2020-08-07T00:00:00.000Z
 address: "0xD17abF984740145DB4b3D61559EeBe2170A3D6Da"
 ---
+## [Executive Vote] Urgent configuration change to the ETH-A lump size, Increase the WBTC-A debt ceiling

 The Governance Facilitators and the Maker Foundation Smart Contracts Team have placed an Executive Vote into the voting system which will enable the community to approve the following alterations to the protocol.

 ### Urgent Configuration change to the ETH-A lump size